 In the first image, there is no indentation, in the other two, there is and it is somewhat different, but after 19 characters, the file is again vertically aligned in all three cases.
 This is where the actual data starts in all records within transactions.

-Further readability is achieved by grouping the record headers with color-coding.
+Further readability is achieved by grouping the record headers with colour-coding.
 In the last example, publisher data is green, writer data is blue, etc.

 Sequences and Blanks

-So, with light gray, we remove a lot of clutter.
+So, with light grey, we remove a lot of clutter.
 Now the real work begins.
-Color-coding the important fields.
+Colour-coding the important fields.

 Which Fields are Important?